mixpanel/docs/pages/docs/access-security/two-factor-authentication.md

 If an authentication app is your preferred method of authentication, you can login via your saved recovery codes if you don’t have access to your phone.
 A user can login via a recovery code by doing the following:

-1. Click on “Need help?
-Use a recovery code to sign in”
+1. Click on "Need help?
+Use a recovery code to sign in"

 ![2FA Backup 1 Image](/2fa_backup1.png)